unionai/unionai-docs/source/development-cycle/remote-dependencies-with-image-spec.md

-# Setting up remote dependencies with ImageSpec
+# Remote dependencies with ImageSpec

 During the development cycle you will want ot be able to run your workflows both locally on your machine and remotely on Union, so you will need ensure that the required dependencies are installed in both environments.